Jet Tila's Meditteranean Kefta Kabobs

 • Soak the skewers in warm water, reserve.

 • If preparing by hand, grate the onion and press out the excess liquid.
-Smash the garlic, then mince

 • If using a food processor, rough chop the onion, then process to fine pieces.
-Scrape down the bowl and
+Scrape down the bowl and process again as needed.
+Transfer to a strainer or several layers of paper towels to remove excess liquid.

 • Return to the processor, and add garlic, parsley, spices, salt, pepper, and olive oil.
-Process until well
+Process until well integrated.

 • With clean hands, gently mix the beef with the seasonings.
-It may start out crumbly, but it should come
+It may start out crumbly, but it should come together like a loose ball of dough.
+Do not overmix, or the kefta will be tough.

-• portions, approximately 2 ounces each.
-Lightly roll into a football shape, then flatten to approximately
+• Lightly roll into a football shape, then flatten to approximately 1/2”.

-• 1/2”.
-Pierce with the skewer, place in a container, cover and hold in the refrigerator for at least two
+• Pierce with the skewer, place in a container, cover and hold in the refrigerator for at least two hours, which allows the flavors to develop, like marinating.

-• Grill on one side until well marked, about 2 minutes, flip and cook for another 2 minutes for medium
+• Grill on one side until well marked, about 2 minutes, flip and cook for another 2 minutes for medium (135 F internal temp) or desired doneness.

 Notes